MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-exchange-online.md

 - If no Geo is specified, the mailbox will be placed in the default Geo.

 **Note**: Multi-Geo capabilities and Skype for Business Online regionally hosted meetings both use the **PreferredDataLocation** property on user objects to locate services.
-If you configure **PreferredDataLocation** values on user objects for regionally hosted meetings, the mailbox and OneDrive for those users will be automatically moved to the specified Geo after Multi-Geo is enabled on the Office 365 tenant.
+If you configure **PreferredDataLocation** values on user objects for regionally hosted meetings, the mailbox for those users will be automatically moved to the specified Geo after Multi-Geo is enabled on the Office 365 tenant.

 ## Feature limitations for Multi-Geo in Exchange Online
 1. Only user mailboxes, resource mailboxes (room and equipment mailboxes), and shared mailboxes support Multi-Geo features.
 You can only place public folder mailboxes and Office 365 Groups in the customer's home Geo.